t3hbb/NSGenCS/README.md

 ![image](https://user-images.githubusercontent.com/21687763/130750571-b992a951-d32b-49cd-8fb9-778ce54aca88.png)

 Want to reflectively load a PE file?
-Well now you can.
-If you want.
+Well now you can if you need to.

-If you still do it's just `PE2CS inputfile > outputfile.cs` and use the `outputfile.cs` as your C# input file.
+It's as simple as just `PE2CS inputfile.exe > outputfile.cs` and use the `outputfile.cs` as your C# input file.

-But it does show how you can use templates from all sorts of different projects, drop them in this framework and with a few minor adjustments, you're good to go.
+Hopefully this shows how you can use templates from all sorts of different projects, drop them in this framework and with a few minor adjustments, you're good to go.

 # PE2CS

-The included utility PE2CS will also convert any raw shellcdoe into the correct format to use with NSGENCS.
+The included utility PE2CS will also convert any raw shellcode into the correct format to use with NSGENCS.
 Here we take the raw output from MSFVenom and parse it using PE2CS:

 ```
 C:\Tools\NSGenCS>c:\metasploit-framework\bin\msfvenom.bat -p windows/x64/messagebox TEXT=NSGENCS TITLE=NSGENCS -f raw > msgbox.bin